distribworks/dkron/website/content/basics/getting-started.md

 - `8080` for HTTP for the API and Dashboard
 - `6868` for RPC comunication between agents.

+{{% notice note %}}
-**Be sure you have opened this ports (or the ones that you configured) in your firewall or AWS security groups.**
+Be sure you have opened this ports (or the ones that you configured) in your firewall or AWS security groups.
+{{% /notice %}}

-By default dkron will try to use a local etcd server running in the same machine and in the default port.
+By default dkron will use the embedded BoltDB KV store.
 A different store can be specified setting `backend` and `backend-machines` flag in the config file, env variables or as a command line flag.

 To start a Dkron server instance: